Flopag/Notes/MASTER 1/Ad database/Readme.md

 - What is the “definition” of NoSQL, and what is the motivation behind the movement and technologies?
 - Compare the data modeling approaches used in relational databases and XXX.
 Provide compelling examples of scenarios where one approach is preferred over the other.
 - Describe the key characteristics of XXX, including their data model, querying capabilities, possibilities, and limitations.
-Provide the name of a XXX database and explain how it differs from a relational database
+Provide the name of a XXX database and explain how it differs from a relational database.
 - Describe the concepts of horizontal scaling, CAP, and BASE.
 How are these concepts related?
 - Discuss the trade-offs of choosing a NoSQL database over a relational database.
 When would it be appropriate to choose a NoSQL database over a relational database, and why?
 Conversely, when would it be appropriate to choose a relational database over a NoSQL database?
 - Explain the concept of eventual consistency in distributed NoSQL databases.
 How does the concept of consistency differ in ACID?
 - What is denormalization in NoSQL databases?
-Provide and describe an example of how denormalization can improve performance in a document store.
+Provide and describe an example of how denormalization can improve performance in a document store
 - Describe the CAP theorem and how it relates to NoSQL databases.
 Explain the trade-offs between the three “guarantees” in a distributed NoSQL database.

 ## NoSQL Database (focus on graph stores)